Question: Why are the newer translations of the Bible missing verses?

 The KJV was translated in AD 1611; the New Testament translators of the KJV used a Greek manuscript called the Textus Receptus.
 Since that time, many biblical manuscripts have been discovered that predate the Textus Receptus, and these older manuscripts, in theory, are likely to be more accurate.
 In their research, Bible scholars and textual critics have discovered some differences between the Textus Receptus and the older manuscripts.
 It seems that, over the course of 1,500 years, some words, phrases, and even sentences were added to the Bible, either intentionally or accidentally.
 The "missing verses" mentioned above are simply not found in some of the oldest and most reliable manuscripts.
 So, the newer translations remove these verses or place them in footnotes or in brackets because the translators believe they do not truly belong in the Bible.

 For example,John 5:4From time to time an angel of the Lord would come down and stir up the waters.
 The first one into the pool after each such disturbance would be cured of whatever disease they had.is included in the KJV, but in the NKJV the verse has a footnote attached explaining that it is not found in many Greek texts; the NASB includes the verse in brackets; the NIV places the verse in a footnote, so John 5:4 is "missing" in the actual text.
-The disputed portion is this: "waiting for the moving of the waters; for an angel of the Lord went down at certain seasons into the pool and stirred up the water; whoever then first, after the stirring up of the water, stepped in was made well from whatever disease with which he was afflicted" (John 5:3-43 In these lay a multitude of those who were sick, blind, lame, and withered, [1waiting for the moving of the waters;, NASB).
+The disputed portion is this: "waiting for the moving of the waters; for an angel of the Lord went down at certain seasons into the pool and stirred up the water; whoever then first, after the stirring up of the water, stepped in was made well from whatever disease with which he was afflicted" (John 5:3-4, NASB).

 Here is a possible explanation of howJohn 5:4 For an angel went down at a certain time into the pool and stirred up the water; then whoever stepped in first, after the stirring of the water, was made well of whatever disease he had.ended up in the Bible: a scribe is writing out John 5, in which Jesus visits the pool of Bethesda: "Here a great number of disabled people used to lie-the blind, the lame, the paralyzed.
 One who was there had been an invalid for thirty-eight years" (John 5:3-53 In these lay a great multitude of sick people, blind, lame, paralyzed, waiting for the moving of the water.
 4 For an angel went down at a certain time into the pool and stirred up the water; then whoever stepped in first, after the stirring of the water, was made well of whatever disease he had.
 5 Now a certain man was there who had an infirmity thirty-eight years.).
 But then the scribe gets to verse 7, as Jesus speaks to the man about his desire to be healed, and the man says, "I have no one to help me into the pool when the water is stirred" (verse 7).
 The scribe considers the man's reference to "stirred" water as a source of possible confusion, as John does not expound on it.
 So the scribe writes a quick note in the margin to explain why the invalid was waiting for "stirred" water-an angel came down at certain times to make something special happen.
 The scribe's notation was an attempt to aid the reader in understanding Scripture.
 But then, as more and more copies of that manuscript were made, the scribe's marginal note was transferred from the margin and inserted into the actual text as part of the passage.
 It may be that the later copyist misconstrued the intention of the marginal note: instead of being a commentary of sorts, the note was seen as the scribe's attempt to correct a mistake, inserting a verse he had accidentally left out.
 Thus, what the scribe meant as a helpful gloss resulted in John 5 expanding by one verse.